Medicare Reimbursement for Hydrus Microstent (Ivantis)

 Q Is physician reimbursement affected by the multiple procedure rule?

 A Maybe.
-Medicare and other third party payers are inconsistent on the application of the multiple procedure rule to physician reimbursement for cataract surgery with concurrent implantation of Hydrus or any other aqueous drainage device.
+Medicare and other third party payers are inconsistent on the application of the multiple procedure rule to physician reimbursement for Category III codes.
 Facility payments are not so capricious.

 Q May gonioscopy be billed at the time of surgery?